LLC Utah State: Everything You Need to Know

 - The type of management, either member-managed or manager-managed

 - The organizer's name, address, and dated signature

 The Division of Corporations usually takes seven to 10 business days to process documents.
 Filing online only takes about 24 hours, but it can be complicated.

 In Utah, an operating agreement isn't required, but creating one is a good idea.
 It's a legal document that outlines the operating procedures and ownership of your LLC.
 If your LLC has more than one member, you should also have a limited liability operating agreement among the members.
 Utah recognizes limited liability company operating agreements as governing documents, and you don't need to file them with the Articles of Organization.

 The Employer Identification Number or EIN, also called the Federal Tax Identification Number, is like a social security number for your business.
 It identifies your company, and it's required when filing state and federal taxes.
 Also, many banks may ask for an EIN when opening a business checking account.
 The IRS will assign an EIN to the business owner.
 You can get it online or by printing and mailing the correct forms.
 When forming a one-member LLC, you'll only need an EIN if you have employees or if your business is taxed as a corporation rather than a sole proprietorship.

 If you need help with an LLC in Utah state, you can post your legal need or post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.